 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D4 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D4 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the D4 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D4 was replaced by the Nikon D4S, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the D4 and D750 can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D750 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D4 and the Nikon D750?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.